Package 'ptetools'

 data

-balanced panel data
+balanced panel or repeated cross sections data

 glist